tekdemo/tekdemo.github.io/_posts/2014-06-25-Servo-Controller-status.md

 layout: post
 tag: [servo, as5050]
 ---
 OK!
-Here's the back story for developing my [servo controller project][sirvo] is.
+Here's the back story amd statis for developing my [servo controller project][sirvo].

 ![Revision 0, still in use on my breadboard.][vbreadboard]